andszilagyi/AgeingEvol/README.md

 ### Parameters of the model

-The parameters of the model are the following (default values are in brackets):
+The parameters of the model are as follows (default values in brackets):
 * `N`: size of the  grid (200)
 * `L`: total number of loci (100)
 * `LF`: number of fecundity loci (50)